What is Silicon Dioxide?

-Silicon dioxide also known as silica is a chemical compound made up of two of the most abundant chemical elements in Earth's crust, silicon (Si) and oxygen (O2).
-Made up of one atom of silicon and two atoms of oxygen its chemical formula is SiO2.
+Silicon dioxide also known as silica is a chemical compound of two of the most abundant chemical elements in Earth's crust, silicon (Si) and oxygen (O2).
+Made up of one atom of silicon and two atoms of oxygen, its chemical formula is SiO2.

-The small white packets called silica gel that can often be found with new merchandise contain grains of silicon dioxide.
+The small white packets called silica gel often found with new merchandise contain grains of silicon dioxide.
 These absorb moisture hence protect the item they're packed with.